kevlu8/Reddit-to-Google-Drive/README.md

 ![image](https://user-images.githubusercontent.com/69993704/131235452-4515b42e-d191-4d39-be35-d7554185ecb0.png)

 Run `start.bat` which will open a blank command prompt window inside of the H:\ directory.
-Then, type `get.py` and wait for it to finish downloading and uploading.
+Then, type `get.py` and wait for it to finish downloading.
+Once it finishes, it will prompt you to log in.
+Just select the account where you want the files to be uploaded and allow access.
+Then, it will upload.

 ## How it works
 First, the program uses BDFR to download Reddit posts, which can be images, gifs, videos, or even text!
 Then, it is put into a directory by date **coded by me!!! :)** After that, it is uploaded to Google Drive in a folder named in YYYY-MM-DD format.
 This entire project took around 3 hours to make the bare minimum of, and a more optimized version is still being developed!